codsen/codsen/packages/ast-monkey/README.md

 Object's key     | Type             | Description
 -----------------|------------------|-------------
 {                |                  |
+`index`          | Integer number   | The index of the finding.
+It's also the last element of the `path` array.
 `key`            | String           | The found object's key `val`            | Whatever or Null | The found object's value (or `null` if it's a key of an array) `path`           | Array            | The found object's path: indexes of all its parents, starting from the topmost.
 The found key/value pair's address will be the last element of the `path` array.